 Congressional Action.
-The House-passed bill fully funds the request for Pakistan earthquake assistance in order to reimburse funds that were previously reprogrammed to meet emergency needs.
+Both the House-passed and Senate Committee bills fully fund the request for Pakistan earthquake assistance in order to reimburse funds that were previously reprogrammed to meet emergency needs.

 Other Foreign Assistance Proposals

 Beyond the proposed aid packages for Iraq, Iran, Sudan, and Pakistan, the Administration also seeks several other foreign assistance items: